 Under the Administrative Circular, all Requests for lifting of entries from the Blacklist shall be addressed to the Commissioner and filed at the Main Office, stating therein the nature of the request with attached duly authenticated/certified true copies of documents to prove that the ground for inclusion in the Blacklist no longer exists.

 This article does not constitute and is not intended to be legal advice.
-If you have any question or need any assistance, please feel free to send us an email at email@example.com.
+If you have any question or need any assistance in requesting for a copy of a BLO or a Certification that your name is cleared with the Bureau of Immigration, and lifting of blacklist entries, please feel free to send us an email at firstname.lastname@example.org.